Conveniently serving Jefferson City

 The area of the donor site is injected with a numbing fluid and liquefying agent, and then the fat is gently suctioned out of the area.
 Care is taken to only harvest small amounts of fat in any one area so that the donor site will remain smooth.
 The fat is then processed by removing all the fluids and leaving only the fat cells.
 The last step is to reinject the fat into the facial areas where plumping is needed creating a more youthful appearance.
 To ensure greater comfort during the procedure, often a light anesthetic is used.

-After your procedure you will experience some swelling and bruising which can be controlled by icing and keeping the head elevated.
-The donor area may be sore, but this discomfort is usually controlled easily with Tylenol or a mild paid medication.
+After your procedure, you will experience some swelling and bruising which can be controlled by icing and keeping the head elevated.
+The donor area may be sore, but this discomfort is usually controlled easily with Tylenol or mild pain medication.
 Most people are able to return to work 2-3 days after surgery with some concealer makeup.

 You will immediately notice a smoothing of treated wrinkles and folds.
 After the swelling subsides, your overall appearance will be more plump and youthful and look very natural.
 Your cosmetic results may last up to several years, and some of the graft may actually be permanent.
 Your desired results can be maintained by replenishing the area with fillers or more fat as needed.
 Fat transfer uses your body’s own substance and can offer more volume and permanent benefits than traditional fillers.